Masala Omelette Recipe (Indian Masala Omelet)

-Here are some more egg breakfast recipes: Egg White Muffins, Egg Bhurji, Egg Foo Young, and Egg White Scramble.
+Here are some more breakfast egg recipes: Egg White Muffins, Akuri, Egg Bhurji, Egg Foo Young, and Egg White Scramble.

-Masala Omelette is my favorite way to eat eggs.
-The onions, chilies, and spices overpower the eggy smell and give the eggs a nice texture.
+We eat eggs almost every day for breakfast, and Masala Omelette is my favorite way to eat them.
+The onions, tomatoes, chilies, and spices overpower the eggy smell and give the eggs a nice texture.

 Making a perfect omelette is an art.
 Over the years, I have perfected the masala omelette recipe.
 I cook the onions, tomatoes, and chilies before adding them to the eggs.
-This process removes the moisture, making the omelet less likely to break while flipping.
-Do try this trick and thank me later 🙂
+This process removes moisture, making the omelet less likely to break when flipped.

 I also have a secret ingredient to make this Indian omelette super fluffy: milk.
 Adding milk while whisking the eggs makes this omelet super fluffy and soft.